-In the event local authorities determine the need for a facility to be placed in a lockdown status, follow the guidelines below until such time as authorized officials determine an all clear.
-There may also be times when a building may be placed on lockdown due to particular circumstances not determined by local authorities.
-This will be done by the Asst.
-VP of Health, Wellness and Community Services or a designee.
+In the event local authorities determine the need for a facility to be placed on lockdown, the guidelines below should be followed until authorized officials determine an all-clear.
+There may also be times when a building may be placed on lockdown due to circumstances not determined by local authorities.
+This will be done by the Vice President of Compliance and Operations or a designee.
 The following will apply in these situations as well.

-- 1. Move all staff and individuals to interior areas of building that have NO windows. - 2.
-All exterior doors will be locked.
-One door away from the main entrance will be manned by management staff and used as a sign in/out entrance. - 3.
-ATTENDANCE MUST BE TAKEN to account for all persons involved.
-Staff rosters are to be used by Human Resources staff and/or Management staff and persons served rosters by appropriate management/staff in area. - 4.
-Authority to release individuals will be determined by local authorities or the Asst.
-VP of Health, Wellness and Community Services.
+1. All staff & individuals should be moved to interior areas of the building that have NO windows.

+2. All exterior doors will be locked.
+One door away from the main entrance will be manned by management staff & used as a sign in/out entrance.

+3. ATTENDANCE MUST BE TAKEN to account for all persons involved.
+Each Department is responsible for ensuring that all staff and/or visitors to that department are accounted for in the event of emergency.

+4. Authority to release individuals will be determined by local authorities or the Vice President of Compliance & Operations.
 If permissible, only those authorized will be allowed to sign individuals out of the building.
-Sign out will be strictly enforced and lists maintained. - 5.
-All phones will be manned by specific staff and communications to staff, individuals, and caregivers will be made as needed by designated staff. - 6.
-The Crisis Management Team will be activated. - 7.
-Notification may be made to outside sources (IndyGo, residential providers, etc.).
-This will be done by the Asst.
-VP of Health, Wellness and Community Services or a member of the Crisis Team.
+Sign out will be strictly enforced and lists maintained.

+5. All phones will be manned by specific staff and communications to staff, individuals & caregivers will be made as needed by designated staff.

+6. The Crisis Management Team will be activated.

+7. Notification may be made to outside sources (IndyGo, residential providers, etc).
+This will be done by the Crisis Management Team.